-There will be changes to station parking due to construction related to the Hurontario LRT project.
+There are changes to station parking due to construction related to the Hurontario LRT project:

-- The parking lot, on the east side of Hurontario Street, just south of the tracks, will be closed so we can store construction materials.
+- The parking lot, on the east side of Hurontario Street, just south of the tracks, is closed so we can store construction materials.

 - The parking lot on the west side of Hurontario Street, just south of the tracks, remains closed for construction.

 - There is still plenty of parking available for you at the station.